Child Tax Credit: Will Advance Monthly Payments Help Families?

 What Will It Do For Families?

 While food and shelter are obvious ways the extra Child Tax Credit money can be put to use, there are plenty of ways it can be helpful in the raising and caring for children.
 An extra $250 or $300 per month could allow a parent to have transportation to and from work or childcare while they’re at work.
-In other words, it could make having a job possible.READ MORE: Fourth Stimulus Check: Will There Be Another Relief Payment?
+In other words, it could make having a job possible.READ MORE: Child Tax Credit: When Will Your Check Arrive?

 Many families are one unforeseen large expense away from financial ruin.
 And the term “large expense” is relative based on income.
 So an extra few hundred dollars per month could allow a parent to build up a sort of rainy-day fund, for when life deals an unexpected blow.